The comma appears to be a harmless little fellow, but don't let

 The

-trick here is to recognize whether the conjunction separates a main
+here is to recognize whether the conjunction

-clause (or major thought), or if it simply links pairs of words or
+clause (or major thought), or if it simply

 phrases.
-Writers may omit the comma in short compound sentences when
+Writers may omit the comma in short

-the connection between the clauses is close, but it is required when
+the connection between the clauses is close,

 linking the elements of a compound sentence.
-If the sentence is clearly

-understandable without the comma, it's probably okay to omit it, too.
+probably okay to omit it, too.

 Here's an example: